 Instructional time is reserved for focused learning and as such cannot accommodate visitors or guests.
 Parents/guardians requesting to visit a classroom should contact the building principal to arrange an appropriate time.
 Parents/guardians needing to visit a teacher should make an appointment so the teacher's time with students is not interrupted.
-The district protects instructional time from any interruptions.
+The district encourages the protection of instructional time from any interruptions.